Volunteering at the farm is a great way to give back to the community, while also maintaining safe social distancing.

 This is a working farm and therefore you will likely get dirty!
 We work in all types of weather so be sure to check the forecast before heading out to the farm and dress appropriately.
-We suggest that you dress in layers, wear boots or other closed-toe shoes, bring a hat, water bottle, work gloves, and a light snack.
+We suggest that you dress in layers, wear boots (or other closed-toe shoes), bring a hat, a water bottle, work gloves, and a light snack.
 Restrooms are located on the south end of the barn.

 - Drink plenty of water.

 - Wear sunscreen.

 - Bend your knees when lifting.

 - Change positions often when weeding (kneel, squat, bend, etc.).

 - If you feel overheated, stop working and get out of the sun immediately.